Ganesh-U/contact-game/README.md

 # (Optional) Setup environment variables
 # Copy the example file and customize if needed
-cp backend/.env.example backend/.env
+cp .env.example .env
-# Edit backend/.env to customize MongoDB URI, port, or session secret
+# Edit .env to customize MongoDB URI, port, or session secret
 # Note: The app works without .env using sensible defaults

 # Start MongoDB (if using Docker)